-Regardless if you’ve visited the Bay Area before or this is your first time to the region, I’ve put together some helpful tips, suggestions, and itinerary options for you to consider for a short trip to San Francisco.
+Regardless if you’ve visited the Bay Area before or this is your first time in the region, I’ve put together some helpful tips, suggestions, and itinerary options for you to consider for a short trip to San Francisco.

 How to Get Around in San Francisco

-One of the most fun ways to get around San Francisco (and best way to get in a free workout while you’re on vacation) is to lace up your comfy sneakers and hit the pavement.
+One of the most fun ways to get around San Francisco (and the best way to get in a free workout while you’re on vacation) is to lace up your comfy sneakers and hit the pavement.

 This is especially easy to do in San Francisco because the city is compact at roughly 7×7 miles.
 The only thing that doesn’t make it easy to navigate by foot is the city’s notorious hills.

 But hey – your calves and your glutes will thank you later!

 If you’re not a big walker, public transport is everywhere in San Francisco and is considered the best compared to any other city in California.